Enjoy Free Shipping on orders of $499 or more.

 love the ramp, but the trays are too narrow for 2.5 in tires. need two people to load as bike will slide out during the tie down process.
 There needs to be tire blocks to prevent bike rolling off while tying it down.
 The vertical holder will not wrap around many ebikes as this is the placement of battery.

-Sheila Sanders
+sheila Sanders

 Good, but could be better